Bells at Temple Square: Leadership

-Thomas M. Waldron served as the group's first conductor from 2005 through 2011.
+Thomas M. Waldron served as the group's first conductor from 2005 to 2011.
 LeAnna Willmore succeeded him in 2011, after serving as associate director since 2005.
 She retired in June 2024 and was succeeded by Geoff Anderson, who had served as the associate conductor since 2017.
 Mat Ulmer was called to serve as the associate conductor in spring 2025.